acgd-review-1st-year/email-newsletter/README.md

 # Email newsletters

-The summer email newsletters for the 1st year Web Dev review.
+The summer email newsletters for the Web Dev reviews.

-These messages are sent out to students, once per month, over the summer holidays—encouraging students to remain engaged with the material when classes aren’t running.
+These messages are sent out to 1st & 2nd year students, once per month, over the summer holidays—encouraging students to remain engaged with the material when classes aren’t running.

 ---